I Hit a Dog With My Car: What Am I Legally Required to Do?

 Suddenly, out of the corner of my eye, I saw a shape hurtle off the sidewalk, into the street, and straight into my moving car.
 For a terrifying moment, I thought I had hit a child.
 But, oh so thankfully, it turned out to be a dog.

 Of course I jammed on the brakes, and as the car came to a stop, the children who had been playing on the sidewalk ran up to the injured animal, picked it up, and carried it away.
 Seeing that the dog was being cared for, I remained in my car and went on my way.

 What should I have done after hitting the dog?

 Because the apparent owners of the animal were on the scene, and immediately took charge of their pet, it seemed to me at the time that I had no further responsibility in the matter.
-But as I continued to think back on this incident in the several years since it occurred, I became more and more disturbed that I had no idea what my legal obligations were in such a situation.
+But as I continued to think back on this incident in the several years since it occurred, I became more and more disturbed that I had no idea what my legal obligations would be if I ran over a dog.